What is patello-femoral pain?

 - You may feel a grating or grinding feeling or even hear these

 What are the causes?

-There are many different reasons that can cause patello-femoral pain.
+The exact cause is now always known, but there are many different reasons that can contribute to patello-femoral pain.
 These include;

-- An increase to your usual activity levels or changes to your exercise habbits
+- An increase to your usual activity levels or changes to your exercise habits

-- Weakness or tightness in certain muscle groups affecting how the patella moves up and down in its groove - this is known as patella maltracking
+- Weakness or tightness in hip and knee muscles affecting how the patella moves up and down in its groove

 - An injury to the knee such as a fall or during sport